GregWeil/ITWS4500/Lab 7/Solution/readme.md

 /server.js
-	The node server hosts the contents of the public directory The feed page is available at localhost:3000 Navigating to /query will return a set of tweets Filter using ?track= and ?follow=
+	The node server hosts the contents of the public directory The feed page is available at localhost:3000
+	POSTs to /db/build will repopulate the database Filter using ?track= and ?follow=
 		If nothing is provided it will look in the RPI campus This can take some time as the server is getting tweets live Try something really popular like 'election'
-	POSTs to /export creates a file and returns a link to it Send a JSON object with the same parameters as query The additional format parameter can be set to 'json' or 'csv'
+	GETs to /db/read get the current contents of the database No parameters are supported, it just returns everything POSTs to /db/export creates a file and returns a link to it Send a JSON object with the parameter 'name'
+		Output is always in the XML format

+/twitterStream.js
+	A utility library for interacting with the streaming API Has functions for building queries and getting a specific number of tweets /twitterExport.js
+	Functions to pass into twitterStream to convert to different formats This is mostly just cleaned up code from the previous lab

 /public/feed.html
 	The layout of the page, with angular directives for tweets